HomeDing/homeding.github.io/elements/value.md

 **max** Defines the maximum of the value.

-**step** The value will be incrementd / decremented by the multiple of the step value when using the up / down actions.
+**step** The value will be incremented / decremented by the multiple of the step value when using the up / down actions.

 **value** An initial/default value can be set using the configuration.